DaDaDadeo/Cycle-Print-To-PDF/README.md

 THEORY OF OPERATION

-The GetCycle device boots up using the Debian operating system.
-The 4GB operating system image is loaded on a 8GB SD card and the remaining partition is expanded to use the remaining 4GB for storage.

-During the boot up process, a shell script application startprocess.sh starts the two programs essential to the operation of the device.
+The GetCycle runs within a compact embedded Linux computer.During the boot up process, a shell script application startprocess.sh starts the two programs essential to the operation of the device.

-The application startprocess.sh loads the two primary GetCycle applications, GetCycle and serial_to_tcp.py.
+The shell script loads the two primary GetCycle applications, GetCycle and sertcp.
 The shell script provides the opening commands for the two applications with the required arguments (configurations).
-The startprocess.sh application is part of the three programs that can be edited by the programmer.

-One of the GetCycle functions is to receive serial data from a printer port of a controller, store the data to a file named active_log.txt and at the same time forward the data to an Ethernet printer port.
+One of the GetCycle functions is to receive serial data from a serial printer port of a controller, store the data to a file named active_log.txt and at the same time forward the data to an Ethernet printer port.
 The data is not filtered or changed.
-The application that performs this is the serial_to_tcp.py program.
+The application that performs this is the binary sertcp program.

 The GetCycle application is a compiled binary program using C programming language.
 The function is to periodically check the text file active_log.txt and determine whether a cycle has